-We have audited the accompanying consolidated balance sheets of Era Group Inc. as of December 31, 2015 and 2014, and the related consolidated statements of operations, comprehensive income, changes in equity, and cash flows for each of the three years in the period ended December 31, 2015.
+We have audited the accompanying consolidated balance sheets of Era Group Inc. as of December 31, 2016 and 2015, and the related consolidated statements of operations, comprehensive income, changes in equity, and cash flows for each of the three years in the period ended December 31, 2016.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.
-We did not audit the 2015 consolidated financial statements of Dart Holding Company Ltd., a corporation in which the Company has a 50% interest.
-In the consolidated financial statements, the Company's investment in and advances to Dart Holding Company Ltd. is stated at \$23.9 million as of December 31, 2015, and the Company's equity in the net loss of Dart Holding Company Ltd. is stated at \$1.6 million for year ended December 31, 2015.
+We did not audit the 2016 and 2015 consolidated financial statements of Dart Holding Company Ltd., a corporation in which the Company has a 50% interest.
+In the consolidated financial statements, the Company's investment in and advances to Dart Holding Company Ltd. is stated at \$24.8 million and \$23.9 million as of December 31, 2016 and 2015, respectively, and the Company's equity in the net income (loss) of Dart Holding Company Ltd. is stated at \$1.3 million and (\$1.6 million) for the two years in the period ended December 31, 2016.
 Those statements were audited by other auditors whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for Dart Holding Company Ltd., is based solely on the report of the other auditors.